meteatamel/knative-tutorial/docs/07-deploycloudrun.md

   ✓ Creating Revision...
   ✓ Routing traffic...
 Done.
-Service [helloworld] revision [helloworld-00005] has been deployed and is serving traffic at https://helloworld-paelpl5x6a-ew.a.run.app
+Service [helloworld] revision [helloworld-00011] has been deployed and is serving 100 percent of traffic at https://helloworld-paelpl5x6a-ew.a.run.app
 ```

 This creates a Cloud Run service and a revision for the current configuration.
 In the end, you get a url that you can browse to.